Full Moon in Paris: Synopsis

-Trainee textile designer Louise (Pascale Ogier) lives in Marne-la-Vallée, a suburb some 20 miles from central Paris, with her architect lover Rémi (Tchéky Karyo), but also has a small flat as a pied-à-terre in the centre of the city.
-Feeling confined by their relationship she tells Remi she intends spending more evenings in the flat in solitude, while able to go to parties, which he doesn't like - when her friend Camille (Virginie Thévenet) holds one, he turns up late, doesn't enjoy himself and leaves early, upsetting Louise.
+The trainee textile designer Louise lives in Marne-la-Vallée, a suburb some 20 miles from central Paris, with her architect lover Rémi, but also has a small flat as a pied-à-terre in the centre of the city.
+Feeling confined by their relationship she tells Remi she intends spending more evenings in the flat in solitude, while able to go to parties, which he doesn't like - when her friend Camille holds one, he turns up late, doesn't enjoy himself and leaves early, upsetting Louise.
 After she's redecorated the flat and moved in, she's surprised to see Rémi in a Paris cafe.
-Her gossipy journalist friend Octave (Fabrice Luchini) says he thought he saw Camille there at the same time: Louise is jealous at the thought that they might have got together, though it turns out Camille was in Milan at the time.
-Octave, who's married, later declares his love for Louise, partly because he's jealous she plans to spend the evening with a sax player, Bastien (Christian Vadim).
+Her gossipy journalist friend Octave says he thought he saw Camille there at the same time: Louise is jealous at the thought that they might have got together, though it turns out Camille was in Milan at the time.
+Octave, who's married, later declares his love for Louise, partly because he's jealous she plans to spend the evening with a sax player, Bastien.
 She says she only wants Octave as a friend.
 However, after sleeping with Bastien in the flat, she immediately feels constricted there too, and goes out in the middle of the night to a bar.
-There, an illustrator (László Szabó) explains that it's because of the full moon: it unsettles everyone's emotions.
-She realises she really wants to be with Rémi and rushes back to Marne next morning - but when he appears, he tells her he's fallen in love, not with Camille but with her flatmate Marianne (Anne-Séverine Liotard), and plans to spend his life with her.
+There, an illustrator explains that it's because of the full moon: it unsettles everyone's emotions.
+She realises she really wants to be with Rémi and rushes back to Marne next morning - but when he appears, he tells her he's fallen in love, not with Camille but with her flatmate Marianne, and plans to spend his life with her.
 Louise, shocked that he's taken her at her word when she claimed she was happy with an open relationship, packs and miserably moves out of the house.